-Acceleware's financial liabilities are all due within one year, with the exception of finance leases.
+Acceleware's financial liabilities are all due within one year, with the exception of finance leases (see note 10).

-Notes to Financial Statements December 31, 2012 and 2011 (in Canadian dollars)
+Notes to Financial Statements December 31, 2013 and 2012 (in Canadian dollars)

-17. Capital Risk Management
+19. Capital Risk Management

 Capital disclosures provide information about (i) the Company's objectives, policies, and processes for managing capital, (ii) quantitative data about what the Company regards as capital, (iii) whether the Company has complied with any capital requirements, and (iv) if it has not complied, the consequences of such non-compliance.